ibm-cloud-docs/bare-metal/get-help-and-support.md

 * Review the [troubleshooting documentation](/docs/bare-metal?topic=bare-metal-bm-cannot-access-internet) to troubleshoot and resolve common issues.
 * Check the status of the {{site.data.keyword.Bluemix_notm}} platform and resources by going to the [Status page](https://cloud.ibm.com/status){: external}.
 * Review [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to see whether other users experienced the same problem.
 If you ask a question, use the tags `ibm-cloud` and `bare-metal` so that the question is seen by the {{site.data.keyword.Bluemix_notm}} development teams.
-* For questions about the service and getting started instructions, use the [IBM Support forum](https://www.ibm.com/mysupport/s/forumshome){: external} forum.
-Include the `ibm cloud` tag.

 If you still can't resolve the problem, you can open a support case.
 For more information, see [Creating support cases](/docs/get-support?topic=get-support-open-case).
 If you're looking to provide feedback, see [Submitting feedback](/docs/overview?topic=overview-feedback).